anuvindbhat/parallel-fft/docs/README.md

 We hope to utilize our new algorithm in the practical setting of image compression.
 If this step is completed, we will also analyze the performance and compare the results from naive and other image compression algorithms using FFT.

-We will also attempt to parallelize the 2D FFT implementation further by utilizing the “tiling” approach mentioned in Spiral Lab’s research.
+We will also attempt to optimize the 2D FFT implementation further by utilizing the “tiling” approach mentioned in Spiral Lab’s research.

 ### *Deliverables:*